cherrypy/cherrypy/sphinx/source/tutorials.rst

    if __name__ == '__main__':
        cherrypy.quickstart(StringGenerator())

-Save this into a file named `tut04.py` and run it as follow:
+Save this into a file named `tut04.py` and run it as follows:

 .. code-block:: bash